wwilsman/interactor.js/docs/content/getting-started.md

 ## Custom Interactors

-Custom interactors can be created for specific components using [`extend`](/api/extend).
+Rather than defining reusable actions, custom interactors can be defined for specific components using [`extend`](/api/extend).
 These interactors can then become the building blocks of tests and automations.

 ``` javascript
 import Interactor, { focus } from 'interactor.js';